 Naus, Monika (Communicable disease outbreak, control, vaccine, immunization, tuberculosis)

 Oberlander, Timothy (Population epidemiological studies that characterize neurodevelopmental pathways that reflect risk, resiliency and developmental plasticity)

-Oberle, Eva (Positive child development, Promoting mental health and wellbeing in the school context, Social and emotional learning in schools, Risk and resilience, Positive youth development)
+Oberle, Eva (Health sciences; Public and population health; Positive child development; Positive youth development; Promoting mental health and wellbeing in the school context; Risk and resilience; Social and emotional learning in schools)

 Ogilvie, Gina (Sexually transmitted infections, human papillomavirus, HIV in women and care for marginalized populations)